Literature

 “Sowing Dicks,” “The Fool,” and “The Soldier and the Priest.”

-Why does the hero put on “women’s dresses”?
+Why does the hero put on “women’s clothing”?